Early Pregnancy Assessment Clinic (EPAC)

 There are EPAC clinics at St Michaels Hospital, Southmead Hospital and Weston General Hospital.
 EPAC is an emergency clinic for women with suspected miscarriage or ectopic pregnancy.

-Do not refer to clinic women with known dates less than 6 weeks pregnant with bleeding and no pain – if less than 6 weeks pregnant then CKS guidance 2018 advises the woman to repeat a urine pregnancy test after 7–10 days and to return if the test is still positive or if her symptoms continue or worsen.
+Do not refer women if their known dates indicate that they are less than 6 weeks pregnant (with bleeding and no pain) – if less than 6 weeks pregnant then CKS guidance 2018 advises the woman to repeat a urine pregnancy test after 7–10 days and to return if the test is still positive or if her symptoms continue or worsen.

 To refer your patient, please follow the instructions on the referral form (see below)